turingschool/front-end-curriculum/projects/module-1/intention-timer-pair.md

 ### Comp Recreation

 * **Exceptional/4:** Application implements all major comp details accurately and correctly on desktop **and** mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
 Additional elements that have been added match the visuals established in the comps.
-* **Proficient/3:** Application implements **all** major comp details accurately and correctly on desktop and mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
+* **Proficient/3:** Application implements **all** major comp details accurately and correctly on desktop and and most comp details on mobile (colors, fonts, icons, spacing, alignment,  etc.) with smooth transitions between screen sizes.
 Additional elements added generally match the visuals established in the comps, but may be slightly awkward.
 Careful attention was given to the little details like spacing, alignment, and hover states.
-* **Advanced Beginner/2:** Application implements most major comp details accurately and correctly on desktop & mobile (colors, fonts, icons, spacing, alignment,  etc.).
+* **Advanced Beginner/2:** Application implements most major comp details accurately and correctly on desktop (colors, fonts, icons, spacing, alignment,  etc.).
-* **Novice/1:** Application implements most major comp details accurately and correctly on **desktop only** (colors, fonts, icons, spacing, alignment, etc.)
+* **Novice/1:** Crafts markup according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)

 ### HTML - Style and Implementation